microsoft/ApplicationInsights-Java/README.md

 - Support collecting performance counters from 32-bit Windows machines.
 - Support manual tracking of dependencies using a new ```trackDependency``` method API.
 - Ability to tag a telemetry item as synthetic, by adding a ```SyntheticSource``` property to the reported item.

+## To upgrade to the latest SDK

+After you upgrade, you'll need to merge back any customizations you made to ApplicationInsights.xml.
+Take a copy of it to compare with the new file.

+*If you're using Maven or Gradle*

+1. If you specified a particular version number in pom.xml or build.gradle, update it.
+2. Refresh your project's dependencies.

+*Otherwise*

+* Download the latest version of [Azure Libraries for Java](http://dl.msopentech.com/lib/PackageForWindowsAzureLibrariesForJava.html) and replace the old ones.

+Compare the old and new ApplicationInsights.xml.
+Many of the changes you see are because we added and removed modules.
+Reinstate any customizations that you made.